bjkawecki/bjoernkawecki.github.io/README.md

 ## Summary

-I started from Jekyll's minima theme and created a simple design according to my taste with pages for a blog, about me and projects.
+Starting from Jekyll's minima theme, I created a simple design according to my taste with pages for a blog, about me and projects.

 ## Features

+- Tailwind v3
 - Simple layout
+- Light/dark theme toggle
 - Blog page with pagination
 - Projects page with pagination
 - Other pages: about, 404
 - Several layouts
-- Tailwind v3

 ## Install